The Early Signs of Cataract: When to Consult an Expert

 Trouble Seeing in Low Light

-If you have cataracts, you may notice that you need more light to complete everyday tasks or hobbies, like reading, writing, sewing, or knitting.
+You may find that you need extra light for everyday activities such as reading, writing, sewing, or knitting.

 foggy lights on streets